jupyter-widgets/tutorial/README.md

 ## Tutorial materials

-To get the tutorial materials, clone this repository. *We anticipate making changes to the tutorial content through the end of June, 2020.*
+To get the tutorial materials, clone this repository. *We anticipate making changes to the tutorial content through the end of July 8, 2020.*

+To update your copy of the tutorial materials, navigate in a terminal to folder these materials are in then run `git pull`.
+An alternative is to download the repository again as a zip file.

 ## Using binder